urgent/thisbounty.com-cra/ARCHITECTURE.md

 2. Gamification: scoring system for health, money, users, resources, and links
 3. Navigation: drilling down a dashboard.
 Suits on left, leads on right
 4. Bounty properties, component declarative state.

-All help with experience with future clients.
-A possible workflow to fill out for new customers.
-To turn into something profitable, something that converts, need a call to action.
-Perhaps that bomb icon button on the bottom, that pops up.
-Answers a serious of questions for a new project.
-If you agree on principles, define goals.
-Also needs something that runs itself.
-Not just leads going to email.
-But that's a lot of work.
+5. Provisioning

 Deploy like Hasura does.
 OAuth customer's account.
 Launch resources there, netlify, github, google cloud, heroku, aws ...
+Get the customer to contribute.
+New button to open up an empty bounty.